 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Speeding can be an expensive mistake, but many of us will do it at some point in our lives while driving.
 If you’ve recently received a speeding ticket, you might be wondering how it may impact your insurance.
 On average, you can expect to pay $413 more per year for a full coverage policy compared to someone with no tickets.
-In addition to an increased premium, you would also have to pay your ticket fee.
+In addition to an increased premium, you would also have to pay your ticket fee and any related court costs.
 Bankrate has broken down the essential information you need to know after receiving a speeding ticket so you can prepare your budget for what lies ahead.

 - The Insurance Institute of Highway Safety (IIHS) estimates that speeding accounted for 29 percent of crash fatalities in 2020.